ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     image: /img/team5-1-.png
     bio: Damien holds the incredible title of being our longest serving employee!
 He has served an outstanding 20 Years, after joining as a production operator in 1999!
-Throughout the years, Damien has shown a quality and commitment to his work that has led him to his role today as Production Manager for Harnesses and Control Panels.
-Damien is an expert in Automotive Wiring and his technical & leadership skills have contributed to some of our most challenging but successful contracts to date.
+Throughout the years, he has shown a quality and commitment to his work that has led him to his role today as Production Manager for Harnesses and Control Panels.
+He's an expert in Automotive Wiring and his technical & leadership skills have contributed to some of our most challenging but successful contracts to date.
 Damien enjoys field archery and likes to cook tasty vegan dishes!
     interests: